ParallelDots/WordEmbeddingAutoencoder/README.md

 # Training

+You have an option to choose the backend to train the model on (theano/tensorflow).
+To select a backend, adjust the backend flag in config.json file supplied along with the code.

+To set theano backend, change "backend" to 'th'.

+To set tensorflow backend, change "backend" to 'tf'.

+To set parameters of the model, like learning rate, context window size etc. change the appropriate fields in the config file.

 To train the model on bunch of text files run following commnands in python console:

 There is a sample data folder in project's folder, that can be used for sanity checking

-\>> from tyrion import train

-\>> train.train('/path/to/text/corpus')
+> python train.py CONFIG_PATH DATADIR_PATH

 # Setting hyperparameters

-Different hyperparameters are set by default in training module, to set hyperparamters manually use following command while training
+Different hyperparameters are set by default in training module, to set hyperparamters manually follow the instruction in the previous section.
+Some arguments explained are:
-\>> from tyrion import train

-\>> train.train('/path/to/text/corpus', contextSize=size, min_count=count, newdims=dims, ntimes=ntimes, lr=learningrate)

-Arguments explained:

 1. ContextSize is the contex window size used for constructing coocurence matrix